lmangani/docker-opensips-1/README.md

 ```

 This command will build a docker image with OpenSIPS using repository packages.

-To build a different git version, you can run:
+To build using a different package version, you can run:
 ```
 OPENSIPS_VERSION=2.3 make build
 ```